dyedurham/pockybot/README.md

 # ARCHIVED

-The `pockybot` project has been supersede by [PockyBot.Net](https://github.com/GlobalX/PockyBot.NET).
+The `pockybot` project has been superseded by [PockyBot.Net](https://github.com/GlobalX/PockyBot.NET).
 Please visit that project instead.

 <p align="center">